jaromy/SleepProxyClient/README.md

 #### Services

 All locally announced services will be discovered via avahi-browse.
 There is no manual configuration needed anymore.
+However, a filter has been added in `sleepproxyclient.py` to allow the filtering of specific services.
+Only these designated services will be registered with the Sleep Proxy Server.
+This is to circumvent the issue of the registration failing due to the maximum message length exceeding 512 bytes.

 #### Setup auto-sleep